pbojinov/redactor-wordcount/README.md

-# Word Count for Redactor
+# Word Count Plugin for Redactor

 ## About